Important COVID-19 Resources for Creators and Publishers

 The Edmonton Poetry Festival will be postponed until the fall.
 As the situation develops, they will make a final announcement on their social media platforms, please keep an eye out on their Facebook, Twitter, & Instagram pages.

 When Worlds Collide has been postponed till August 2021.
-If you have already bought tickets you can request a refund by August 1st or keep this years pass for next year.
+If you have already bought tickets for this year's festival, you can request a refund by August 1st or keep this year's pass for next year.
 Visit their website for more information.